Sleepypiggi/Actuarial-Exams/docs/2. Actuarial Mathematics/ASA-ALTAM/Profit Testing.md

 ### **Profit Vector & Signature**

 If the expected profit is calculated **every policy year** and collected together, then the resulting vector is known as the **Profit Vector**.

+For a typical contract, the profits are usually negative in the first (few) years and are small in magnitude across all years.
+This can be used to **sense check** the profit vector calculations.

 $$
 \begin{aligned}